jgraettinger/blog/event-streaming-like-1978.md

 or just about anything else
 and run it in a _plugable_ way.

-It would decouple the choice of dataflow implementation from the details of sources, sinks, and fault recovery.
+It would decouple the choice of dataflow implementation - and the expression of our business logic - from the gory details of how streaming systems need to work in practice.

 I believe it's possible.
 I'd like to find out.